Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/04_include/index.rst

 .. description: include directive and header files
 .. author: Xeverous

-So far all presented programs were single-file and only specific examples of multi-file projects were mentioned - mostly being able to write function declaration in one file and its definition in another.

-But there is much more than that.

-Header and source files
+So far all presented programs were written in a single file.
+Most examples will still be (for practical reasons) but it's pretty obvious that any larger, actual program (again, for practical reasons) can not be written in a single file.

+So how is it done exactly?

+Surprisingly, both C and C++ specifications do not define how code can/should/must be split and/or how it cooperates between different files.
+The only real thing that governs compilation process is **ODR** (one definition rule).
+As long as ODR is satisfied, any form of separation of code into different files is valid.

+History
+#######

+At first, at times of C being developed (before any standard was made) computers were not sufficiently powerful to compile large (at that time) programs.
+The solution was to not write too many function definitions in a single file.
+Each file was compiled separately and then compiled files (containing some intermediate representation) were merged to an executable program with actual machine code.

+The compiler was performing many operations blindly - if a function call was encountered and the function was not defined in the current file, it was simply assumed that such function existed somewhere else.
+If there was any kind of mismatch that wasn't detected during compilation and machine code generation (e.g. different number of arguments given to the function than it expects) it was simply undefined behavior.

+Such situation could not last long.
+It was simply too error-prone.
+Later function declarations became popular, but just the name and return type, e.g. :cch:`int func();$$$keyword func();` (in C empty parentheses mean *unspecified* parameters).
+Then *function prototypes* - function declarations that specify parameters, e.g. :cch:`int func(int, int);$$$keyword func(keyword, keyword);`).
+Compilers started to verify that function calls match their expectations.
+I have no knowledge where (on the timeline of C's development) C++ started exactly (early as an extension to C) but in C++ fully-informational function declarations existed and were mandatory since the beginning.

+To simplify the work and avoid code duplication, people started writing files which contained just function declarations and used the preprocessor :cch:`#include` directive to paste their contents into other files (intended for compilation) that needed these declarations.
+That's how **header files** were born.

+The C/C++ build process
 #######################

-You already know that you need to include certain files in order to use certain parts of the C++ standard library.
-The same thing applies for your code.

-There are 2 types of files for C++ code:
+There are 2 types of files for C and C++ code:

-- headers, which main purpose is to provide necessary information for other files (source files or other headers)
+- header files, which main purpose is to provide necessary information for other files (source files or other headers)
-- sources, which main purpose is to implement various compilable entities (mostly functions) that have been declared elsewhere
+- source files, which main purpose is to implement various compilable entities (mostly functions) that have been declared elsewhere

+The build process instructs the compiler only to compile source files.
+Each source file :cch:`#include`\ s headers to satisfy ODR (basically provide necessary information) and implements entities which are transformed to machine code.

+In other words, headers are files for code shared between source files.

 ..